 From October 2014 to February 2015 she has been a visiting student at the University of Vigo at the Signal Processing in Communications Group (GPSC), working on the study of techniques to reveal attacks in Watermarking Systems.
 Her stay was funded by a Spanish National Project on Multimedia Security.

-She was member of the Organizing Committee of IEEE WIFS 2019.
+She has been Technical Program Chair of ACM IH%MMSEC 2022, and member of the Organizing Committee of IEEE WIFS 2019 and 2023.

 She is recipient of the Best Student Paper Award at the IEEE International Workshop on Information Forensics and Security (WIFS) 2014, the Best Paper Award at the IEEE International Workshop on Information Forensics and Security (WIFS) 2015 and at the The Ninth International Conferences on Advances in Multimedia (MMEDIA) 2017.

 She is winner of the 2017 GTTI PhD Award for the best PhD Theses defended at an Italian University in the areas of Communications Technologies (Signal Processing, Digital Communications, Networking).

 She has been Guest Editor of special issues on the EURASIP Journal of Information Security,the MDPI Entropy journal and MDPI Journal of Imaging, and the IEEE Open Journal of Signal Processing.

 She has been Associate Editor for the EURASIP Journal of Information Security and for the IET Information Security.
 She is currently Associate Editor of the IEEE Transactions on Information Forensics and Security, the IEEE Signal Processing Letter and the Journal Frontiers in Signal Processing, Image Processing.